mkitti/Napari.jl/README.md

 # Napari.jl

 This project is a Julia language wrapper around [Napari](https://github.com/napari/napari), a multi-dimensional image viewer for Python.
+The project is undergoing rapid development and is at a prerelease stage.

 ## Installation

 First, we recommend that you configure [PyCall.jl](https://github.com/JuliaPy/PyCall.jl) and install [Napari](https://github.com/napari/napari) into the Python environment used by PyCall.jl.
 To install Napari, you can try either the `Napari.install_with_pip()` or `Napari.install_with_conda()` methods although these are not tested.

 This package is currently not in the Julia registry.
+To install, add it directly from Github as follows:

 ```julia
 using Pkg